nxtreasuryorg/Agent/doc/json_templates_for_client_backend_flow.md

 ## 3. Client → Backend: User Approval/Modification

 **Purpose:**
-User approves, rejects, or partially approves the proposal.
+User reviews the proposal and submits approval, rejection, or partial approval for each payment.

 **JSON Template:**
 ```json